As our everyday lives get more and more intertwined with the internet, we are spending more time online.

 As inconceivable as it would have seemed just 20 years ago, nowadays we can do pretty much everything online, from shopping and banking, buying houses and cars, socialising, entertainment, and everything in between.

-As technology advances the term “VPN” is often mentioned, but you're probably wondering, what is a VPN?
+As technology advances, the term “VPN” is often mentioned, but a lot of people are still probably wondering, what is a VPN?

 In this guide, we're going to teach you about VPNs so you know exactly what one is and ultimately help you make a decision if you really need one.